 - Open Network Settings in Windows by going to Start > Settings > Network & internet > Advanced settings

 - Scroll to Additional network adapter options, click on it, and right-click on your connection.
 Select Properties at the bottom.

 - Double-click on Internet Protocol Version 4 (TCP/IPv4).

 The service is completely free to use, however, there's no guarantee that whatever blocked content you're trying to access will be available.
-Since Tor network uses specific protocols, its connections are fairly easy to recognize.
-Accordingly, many websites block Tor users outright in order to prevent illegal activities which occur owing to the anonymity it provides.
+Since Tor uses specific protocols, its connections are fairly easy to recognize.
+Accordingly, many websites block Tor users outright to prevent illegal activities which occur owing to the anonymity it provides.